Pilot accused of stalking New York woman via small airplane, flying from Vermont - Boston News, Weather, Sports | WHDH 7News

 BENNINGTON, Vt.
-(AP) — A man has been accused of stalking a woman in New York via his small airplane, flying out of an airport in nearby Vermont, police said.
+(AP) — A New Hampshire man is accused of stalking an upstate New York woman by using his small plane, which he had been flying out of a southern Vermont airport.

-Michael Arnold, 65, was scheduled to appear in court Wednesday in Bennington, Vermont.
+Michael Arnold, 65, made an initial appearance in court Wednesday in Bennington, Vermont.
 He was arrested Tuesday as he was driving into the William H. Morse State Airport in town.
 Police said his single-engine Cessna 180 was at the airport and he had been flying from there.

+Arnold was charged Tuesday with aggravated stalking, impeding, false information to a police officer, and resisting arrest, Bennington Police Chief Paul Doucette said in a news release.
+He posted $5,000 bail.

-Police had been notified by the FBI in Albany that New York authorities had been investigating Arnold on suspicion of stalking the woman in Schuylerville, for several years, Doucette said.
-Schuylerville is about 30 miles (48 kilometers) away from the Bennington airport.
+Police were notified by the FBI in Albany that New York authorities had been investigating Arnold on suspicion of stalking the woman in Schuylerville, for several years, Doucette said.
+Schuylerville is about 30 miles (48 kilometers) northwest of the Bennington airport.

 “Officers were able to determine that Arnold was in fact flying his airplane from the William H. Morse State Airport and last seen flying west toward New York several days earlier,” Doucette said.